ts-arch/ts-arch/README.md

 ## Credits

-This project is based on the concept of [TNG's Archunit](https://github.com/TNG/ArchUnit).
+This project is inspired by [TNG's Archunit](https://github.com/TNG/ArchUnit).
 Initially implemented by [@mrpatpat](https://github.com/mrpatpat) with contributions from:

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- ALL-CONTRIBUTORS-LIST:END -->